 Implementing Damage Control

 As a restaurateur or a manager of a commercial establishment, ensuring a sufficient amount of seating and table space without having a crowded room should be your priority.
-Well-designed table sizes can decrease wait time for hungry diners.
-Traffic flow is also essential since congestion in busy establishments can increase noise pollution, result accidents, and slow down services.
+The right table size and shape can reduce wait time for hungry diners.
+Monitoring traffic flow is also essential since congestion in busy establishments can increase noise pollution, result accidents, and slow down services.
 An illustrative table seating chart can help you with your design process.